singhdivyajot2023-netizen/yo-that-s-my-projecttttt/README.md

-# The Useless Button Zone 🎮
+# The Useless Button Zone

-A small, silly, addictive interactive website built for "Activity 1" — a challenge to build something useless, fun, and surprisingly hard to stop clicking.
+A small, silly, addictive interactive website built  to build something useless, fun, and surprisingly hard to stop clicking.

-Made by **Divyajot Harvindar Singh**, Btech CSE (Software Engineering) @ SRM IST KTR.
+Organically Made by **Divyajot Harvindar Singh** :), Btech CSE (Software Engineering) @ SRM IST KTR.

 ## What it does